 Cayenne pepper is an excellent spice to support your weight loss goals.
 Studies show that it can improve your metabolism and may aid in the reduction of inflammation that can often contribute to weight gain[*][*].

 This keto fried chicken recipe is simple yet super flavorful.
 And with a prep time of just 15 minutes and a cook time of 40 minutes, you’ll have it on your plate in under an hour.

 Prepping your ingredients and tools will save you time in the long run.

-For this recipe, you’ll need a baking sheet with baking rack on top.
-That’s key for getting the crunchy consistency right.
-Also gather your parchment paper or aluminum foil, two bowls, a shallow dish, and a whisk.
+For this recipe, you’ll need a baking sheet with a baking rack on top.
+That’s key for getting the crunchy consistency on both sides of each piece.
+Also, gather your parchment paper or aluminum foil, two bowls, a shallow dish, and a whisk.

-Preheat your oven, line your baking sheet with either parchment paper or aluminum foil, and place the baking rack onto the lined baking sheet.
+Preheat your oven, line your baking sheet with parchment paper or foil, and place the baking rack onto the lined baking sheet.

-While your oven is preheating, pat your chicken thighs dry using a paper towel and set them aside.
-Then grab one of your bowls and add in all the dry ingredients, using your whisk to gently combine them until they’re fully incorporated.
+While the oven is preheating, pat dry your chicken thighs using a paper towel and set them aside.
+Then grab one of your bowls and add in all the dry ingredients, using your whisk to gently combine them until they’re fully mixed.

 Transfer half of that mixture to your shallow dish.

 Grab the second bowl and add in the egg, keto-friendly mayonnaise, hot sauce, and mustard.
 Using the same whisk, combine the wet ingredients.

 This next part is where the magic happens.
 Grab one of your patted-down chicken pieces and dip it into the egg wash, coating it evenly, and then dip it into the shallow dish with the dry ingredient mixture.